CT 37

 However, the bypass was never formally studied.
 In 1990, ConnDOT stated that traffic projections for the next 20 years did not warrant building the bypass.
 By 2001, the project was no longer in the town's Master Plan.

-The Housatonic Valley Council of Elected Officials (HVCEO) recommends widening Route 37 to four lanes for a short distance, from the vicinity of its start at Route 53 to Jeannette Road.
+The Housatonic Valley Council of Elected Officials (HVCEO) recommended widening Route 37 to four lanes for a short distance, from the vicinity of its start at Route 53 to Jeannette Road.
 A 1996 traffic study recommended the widening, and in 1999 the city council approved a motion to apply for a $6 million grant (state and federal money) for the project.
 Some turning lanes would be added, and traffic signals upgraded.